jidejj/AltSchool_LAMP_Deployment_Project/README.md

 ## Project Overview
 The project is designed to test the concept of **bash scripting**, **vagrantfile** configuration and **ansible playbook** setup.
 It is meant to prepare fully for Cloud Engineering journey.
 I used Oracle VM virtuabox in deploying solution to the project given.

 Vagrantfile was used to provision two virtual machines which are **master** and **slave**.
 The provisioning include setting up of dhcp network with port forwarding, assigning of ip and configuration of the vms to meet the needed requirement for the project.

+A bash script (system-uptime-script_new.sh) was written to check the uptime of the servers and keep a report of it on the server.
+There is an error handling section in the script that enters any error encountered into error log for proper attention.
+This script reads server ip from a text file (servers.txt)to know the servers to check up.

 # Solution
 Vagrantfile was configured by putting specification as needed including bash script and ansible playbook.
 Each of the files in vagrantfile and details of vagrantfile can be seen as displayed in the paragraphs below: